Coleg2005/J2/README.md

 7. The private declaration hides the information from people and functions that don't have access to it, i.e. encapsulation.

-8. The first Point becauseIt goes to the method that matches the input variables, if 2 ints were input, the first method is chosen.
+8. The first Point because it goes to the method that matches the input variables, if 2 ints were input, the first method is chosen.

 9.